archnim/proxen/README.md

 ## Usage
 There are two ways to use proxen:
-- The simple way is to type `proxen <subcommand> <options>`.
+- The simple way is to type `proxen <subcommand> <params>`.
 Each subcommand corresponds to one feature of the program.

 - The other way is to use a config file.
 You can name that file however you want.
 It is a Json file.
 Here is how to use it: `proxen -f <filename>` or `proxen --file <filename>`